QUBUHUB-incs/Aura_Full_Project.xlsl/Aura.paperweb/index.rst

 | `agent_reasoning` | string | The 2,000-5,000 word internal reasoning output. |
 <h2 style="margin-top: -5px !important;">Developer & Architect</h2>

-This dataset was created by Yatin Taneja, an AI Systems Engineer, Superintelligence Researcher, Musician (Dubstep Artist), Rapper, and Poet.
+This dataset was created by seriki Yakub, an AI Systems Engineer, Superintelligence Researcher, Musician (Dubstep Artist), Rapper, and Poet.

 When you blend art and engineering, you get systems that can actually think like humans.
 I built this dataset to break models out of their rigid, robotic patterns and force them to approach problems with the disciplined structure of a researcher, the foresight of an engineer, and the lateral creativity of an artist.

 To all the open-source engineers, AI researchers, and builders pushing the boundaries of what AI models can do, I encourage you to use this data to train and task agents that don't just execute blindly, but actually *reason*.
 Models that audit their own knowledge, respect their constraints, and solve problems with humility, precision, and nuance will build the future of edge-deployed superintelligence.

-### Weblinks
+:Weblinks:

-- **[IM Superintelligence](https://www.imsuperintelligence.ai):** Visit my central knowledge hub hosting other massive open datasets and over 2,000 articles exploring Superintelligence, cognitive architectures, quantum computing, distributed networks, algorithmic optimization, and the future of the global education sector, all authored through a custom 8-step multi-model agentic infrastructure I engineered.
+..
+IM AURA THE uperintelligence oracle: (https://www.imsuperintelligence.ai):** Visit my central knowledge hub hosting other massive open datasets and over 2,000 articles exploring Superintelligence, cognitive architectures, quantum computing, distributed networks, algorithmic optimization, and the future of the global education sector, all authored through a custom 8-step multi-model agentic infrastructure I engineered.
-- **[Yatin Taneja | Professional Portfolio](https://www.yatintaneja.in):** View my professional portfolio for a comprehensive overview of my skills, industry experience, and software prototypes as part of my ongoing engineering work in full-stack AI agents and applications.
+- **[seriki yakub | Professional Portfolio](https://www.google.com/searchname?q={seriki yakub}qubuhub):** View my professional portfolio for a comprehensive overview of my skills, industry experience, and software prototypes as part of my ongoing engineering work in full-stack AI agents and applications.
-- **[LinkedIn](https://www.linkedin.com/in/yatintaneja-pro/):** Connect on LinkedIn to collaborate on advanced autonomous systems, enterprise AI implementations, or to follow my ongoing research.

-## License & Usage
+..
+License & Usage:

 This dataset is released under the **MIT License**.